Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 * My new subject_area column was a success.
 I created a dictionary and mapped it to associate each test type with a subject area descriptor.

-* I made some cool plotly visuals while I was waiting and entire eternity for Conda to install GeoPandas
+* I made some cool plotly visuals while I was waiting an entire eternity for Conda to install GeoPandas

 * Exported prepped dataset to be used in EDA notebooks